Who I Work With

 05 · Healthcare Systems

-Hospitals and Health Systems: Joint Commission and Audit Readiness
+Hospitals and Health Systems: Joint Commission Survey Readiness and Governance

 Claudia M. Rausch provides regulatory, policy, and operational consulting.
 Nothing on this site constitutes legal advice.
 Clients are encouraged to retain qualified legal counsel for matters requiring legal representation.